carbon-design-system/design-system-website/src/content/components/breadcrumb/style.md

 _Structure and spacing measurements for Breadcrumb | px / rem_

 ## Recommended
-Truncated breadcrumbs are not currently built into the Breadcrumb component.The following colors from the [Overflow Menu](/overflow/style) are recommended for the overflow Breadcrumb list.
+Truncated breadcrumbs are not currently built into the Breadcrumb component.
+The following colors from the [Overflow Menu](/overflow/style) are recommended for the overflow Breadcrumb list.

 ### Color